U.S. Route 30 in Pennsylvania: Pittsburgh to Breezewood

 US 30 leaves the Laurel Highlands region as it crosses into Bedford County and reaches the summit of Allegheny Mountain, where it turns north-northeast and begins to descend the mountain.
 The road makes a hairpin turn to the southeast and winds east, coming to an eastbound truck brake check station as it continues to descend.
-The route heads east-northeast and enters the borough of Schellsburg, where US 30 becomes Pitt Street and crosses PA 96.
-Upon leaving Schellsburg, the road becomes Lincoln Highway again and passes north of Shawnee State Park, curving southeast and then east.
+The route heads east-northeast and enters Schellsburg, where US 30 becomes Pitt Street and crosses PA 96.

+Upon leaving Schellsburg, the road becomes the Lincoln Highway again and passes north of Shawnee State Park, curving southeast and then east.
 The route passes under the Pennsylvania Turnpike (I-70/I-76) before intersecting the eastern terminus of PA 31.

-US 30 heads east-northeast a short distance to the south of the Pennsylvania Turnpike and reaches a junction with the eastern terminus of PA 56 before it curves southeast and crosses the Raystown Branch Juniata River in the community of Wolfsburg.
-The route runs south and comes to an intersection with the western terminus of US 30 Bus., at which point US 30 becomes a four-lane freeway that bypasses the borough of Bedford to the north.
+US 30 heads east-northeast a short distance to the south of the Pennsylvania Turnpike and reaches a junction with the eastern terminus of PA 56 before it curves southeast and crosses the Raystown Branch Juniata River in Wolfsburg.
+The route runs south and comes to an intersection with the western terminus of US 30 Bus., at which point US 30 becomes a four-lane freeway that bypasses Bedford to the north.

 US 30 heads southeast and reaches a cloverleaf interchange with the US 220 freeway.
 The freeway crosses the Raystown Branch Juniata River and runs to the north of the river, passing over US 220 Bus.
-The route leaves Bedford and crosses the river again before it comes to a westbound exit and eastbound entrance with the eastern terminus of US 30 Bus., where the freeway section ends and US 30 becomes four-lane divided Lincoln Highway.
+The route leaves Bedford and crosses the river again before it comes to a westbound exit and eastbound entrance with the eastern terminus of US 30 Bus., where the freeway section ends and US 30 becomes the four-lane divided Lincoln Highway.